garyttierney/dssp/README.md

 DSSP is just a Git repository with human readable files, and a few shell scripts.
 Commands like "semanage" and "semodule" are no longer needed.
 Everything can be tuned by just editing or replacing files and then compiling, installing and loading the resulting policy configuration and database files.

 DSSP is accessible because of this.
 Everything can be adjusted easily.
 DSSP is truly modular because it makes dependency resolution usable.
-DSSP can be used in any scenario because of the two aforementioned reasons, plus because it was designed with process equality in mind for the start.
+DSSP can be used in any scenario because of the two aforementioned reasons, plus because it was designed with process equality in mind from the start.

 Like CIL, DSSP is not designed to be user friendly, but that does not mean that it is unfriendly to users.
 It is designed to be flexible, and accessible first and foremost, and thus useful for complex policies.
 DSSP just requires that you know the CIL language and the SELinux security models.
 It requires an initial investment.
 When this investment is made then DSSP actually becomes user friendly because there are no abstractions just for the sake of trying to be "user friendly".
 DSSP does not hide anything and every aspect is easy to customize, maintain and configure.